mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 ### Scopes

-This will probably just be `scope=profile` for most relying parties, but there is [further documentation][fxa-scope-documentation].
+This will probably just be `scope=profile` for most relying parties, but there is [further documentation](/reference/oauth-details#oauth-scopes).

 ### User Data Hygiene

 0. Accounts should use uid rather than email address as the primary key.
 An account’s primary email address can change.
-0. [Primary email changed notifications](https://github.com/mozilla/fxa-auth-server/blob/master/docs/service_notifications.md#change-of-primary-email-address-event) should update the contact email stored with the account.
+0. [Primary email changed notifications](https://github.com/mozilla/fxa/tree/main/packages/fxa-event-broker#profile-change) should update the contact email stored with the account.
 0. If profile information is stored, register for [#webhook-events] events or periodically refresh the profile information by using refresh token to create a fresh access token that can fetch profile information.
-0. [Account deletion notifications](https://github.com/mozilla/fxa-auth-server/blob/master/docs/service_notifications.md#account-deletion-event) should remove any server side data related to the user.
+0. [Account deletion notifications](https://github.com/mozilla/fxa/tree/main/packages/fxa-event-broker#delete-user) should remove any server side data related to the user.
 0. Profile information should not be shared with 3rd parties without explicit consent.
-0. [Destroy any outstanding access tokens and refresh tokens](https://github.com/mozilla/fxa-auth-server/blob/master/fxa-oauth-server/docs/api.md#post-v1destroy) whenever a user signals their session or account should be terminated, e.g., the user signs out of your site, closes their account on your site, or unsubscribes from all functionality.
+0. [Destroy any outstanding access tokens and refresh tokens](/api#tag/Oauth/operation/postOauthDestroy) whenever a user signals their session or account should be terminated, e.g., the user signs out of your site, closes their account on your site, or unsubscribes from all functionality.

 ### Webhook Events